SpeechPathology.com Phone: 800-242-5183

 Course: #10471Level: Intermediate1.5 Hours

-'The amount of prewritten goals shown' Read Reviews
+'The use of IDDSI framework' Read Reviews

 This is Part 2 of a two-part series.
 Use of a total oral sensorimotor approach to treatment planning for feeding/swallowing disorders in children age 0-3 is discussed.
 Long-term and short-term goals and therapy objectives that are measurable, understood by payors, and that address rehabilitative, facilitative and compensatory strategies as well as caregiver engagement are described.